-Some refer to the Scripture as an instruction book or an owner’s manual.
+Some refer to the Bible as an instruction book or an owner’s manual.
 Others think of it as a “love letter from God.”

 Most of us find it interesting to read letters written by someone who lived before us.
 Such letters give us a peek into the mind and heart of the person who penned the letter.
 The depth of what we are able to see through written words depends partly on who the intended recipient is.
 For instance, a letter written to a person’s spouse reveals more intimate details about a person than correspondence between two colleagues.